codsen/codsen/packages/csv-sort/readme.md

 In later releases I would like to be able to recognise and fix any offset columns caused by misinterpreted commas as values.

-<small>^ 1D-Trim would be trim of a string.
-3D-Trim would be some sort of spatial data trim.</small>
+^ 1D-Trim would be trim of a string.
+3D-Trim would be some sort of spatial data trim.

 **[⬆ back to top](#)**